 GraphQL is an alternate option to build APIs in REST where a user can query for specific parts of models (it is not tied to standard REST API response format) or perform actions (mutations) that strongly push into Domain-driven design and CQS.

 GraphQL uses a strong type system to define the capabilities of an API.
 All the types that are exposed in an API are written down in a schema using the GraphQL Schema Definition Language (SDL).
 This schema serves as the contract between the client and the server to define how a client can access the data.

-Once the schema is defined, the teams working on the frontend and backend may do their work without further communication since they both are aware of the definite structure of the data that is sent over the network.
+Once the schema is defined, the teams working on the frontend and backend may do their work without further communication since they are both aware of the definite structure of the data sent over the network.